 You are going to write your own version of Simon Sock.
+You could change your character's name, you could change the item of clothing (but it must be something that comes in pairs) and you could change some of the events or other characters that Simon meets.
 Use the story map to help you with this.